Kratospidey/abyss-of-info/src/site/notes/College/Sem IV/Physics/Physics Project/PGR/PGR Compiled Report.md

 ## Explanation of Util.cs File

 This code defines a `Utils` static class in the `SandBoxSFML` namespace.
-The class provides several utility functions that manipulate numbers, colors and random values.
+The class provides several utility functions that manipulate numbers, colours and random values.
 These functions are:

 1.  `Clamp(int num, int min, int max)` - clamps an integer value `num` between a given minimum and maximum value.
 2.  `Next(int min, int max)` - returns a random integer between a given minimum and maximum value.
 3.  `NextDouble()` - returns a random floating-point number between 0 and 1.
 4.  `RandomValue(int lower, int upper)` - returns a random integer between two given bounds, swapping the bounds if `lower` is greater than `upper`.
 5.  `NextBoolean()` - returns a random boolean value, either `true` or `false`.
-6.  `InvertColor(Color color)` - inverts an RGB color by subtracting each of its color values (R, G, B) from 255, and returning a new color.
+6.  `InvertColor(Color color)` - inverts an RGB colour by subtracting each of its colour values (R, G, B) from 255, and returning a new colour.

 The code also uses `System` and `SFML.Graphics` namespaces, and creates a private static `Random` object `_r` for generating random values.